objcio/articles/2015-02-10-gpu-accelerated-image-processing.md

 - `mat3`
 - `mat4`

 Where `vec2` holds two floating-point values, `mat2` holds the equivalent of two `vec2` objects.
 You don’t need to pass vector objects into your matrix objects, as long as you account for the correct number of floating-point elements needed to fill the matrix.
 In the case of the `mat2` object, you would either need to pass in two `vec2` objects or four floating-point values.
 Since you can name your vectors and you would only be responsible for two objects instead of four, it is highly encouraged for you to encapsulate your numbers in values that you can keep track of more easily.
-This only gets more complex when you move on to the `mat4` object and you are responsible for 16 numbers instead of four!
+This only gets more complex when you move on to the `mat4` object and you are responsible for 16 numbers instead of 4!

 In our `mat2` example, we have two sets of `vec2` objects.
 Each `vec2` object represents a row.
 The first element of each `vec2` represents a column.
 It’s very important to make sure that you are placing each value in the correct row and column when you are constructing your matrix object, or else the operations you perform on them will not work successfully.